hrbrmstr/rrecog/README.md

   - `read_fingerprints_file`: Ingest Recog XML fingerprints from a file and precompile regular expressions
   - `recog_match`: Find fingerprint matches for a given source
+  - `recog_pick`:	Find first fingerprint match for a given source
   - `use_builtin_fingerprints`: Use built-in fingerprints

 ## Installation